kyrahj430/Advanced-Data-Management/README.md

-G.   Provide a Panopto video recording that includes a demonstration of the functionality of the code used for the analysis and a summary of the programming environment.

-Note: For instructions on how to access and use Panopto, use the "Panopto How-To Videos" web link provided below.
-To access Panopto's website, navigate to the web link titled "Panopto Access," and then choose to log in using the “WGU” option.
-If prompted, log in using your WGU student portal credentials, and then it will forward you to Panopto’s website.

-To submit your recording, upload it to the Panopto drop box titled “Advanced Data Management D191 | D326 (Student Creators) [assignments].”
-Once the recording has been uploaded and processed in Panopto's system, retrieve the URL of the recording from Panopto and copy and paste it into the Links option.
-Upload the remaining task requirements using the Attachments option.

 H.   Record the web sources you used to acquire data or segments of third-party code to support the application if applicable.
 Be sure the web sources are reliable.